-4.3.
+230 3.
 Combined effects of increased alkalinity and compounds and impurities inherent to alkaline materials

-While mMany questions remained to be answered to fully address the potential ecological impacts of OAE and runderstanding the combined effects of increased alkalinity with other compounds and impurities is a tremendous challenge.
+While many questions remained to be answered to fully address the potential ecological impacts of OAE, understanding the combined effects of increased alkalinity with other compounds and impurities is a tremendous challenge.
 Such questions require specific best practices and strategies (Boyd et al., 2018, IOC UNESCO, 2022).
-Changes in Parameters of the carbonate chemistry and other dissolved elements are very likely to have different modes of actions, the functional changes at the cellular and physiological level, that Changes in environmental parameters with different modes of action can lead to complex interactions between these parameters, making it difficult to project their combined impacts.
-For examples, eChanges in the seawater chemistry can also directly affect the chemical form and bioavailability of a given element (Millero et al., 2009).
+Changes in the carbonate chemistry and other dissolved elements are very likely to have different modes of actions that can lead to complex interactions.
+For examples, changes in the seawater chemistry can affect the chemical form and bioavailability of a given element (Millero et al., 2009).
 Resolving these interactions requires a combination of mechanistic studies resolving the mode of action, modeling and complex multi-stressor experiments.